p2panda/handbook/website/docs/faq.md

 ## Can I use p2panda already?

-We're very close to a first stable core specification and reference implementation but would like a little bit more time to _use_ p2panda before we decide on a first version.
-You can already write applications on top of p2panda, but beware that there might be still some breaking API changes.
-Also please note that p2panda has not been audited yet for any security vulnerabilities.
+You can already write full p2p applications on top of p2panda since all core features (collaborative editing, schemas, queries, discovery, replication, blobs etc.) are implemented and stable, still we do not recommend to run these applications in untrusted and open network scenarios. p2panda has not been audited yet for any security vulnerabilities and still lacks important features around security and data privacy.
+With this years funding we're focusing on capabilities and encryption followed by a security audit.
+After this period we will reach our first official release where we can assure security and privacy over user data.

 ## How about permissions?

-All data can be edited and deleted by everyone by default.
-For the future it will be possible to use a [Key Group](/specification/authorisation).
-Key groups maintain ownership and permissions for many public keys of documents and allow you to form more complex permission models.
-We're currently finalising the specification of key groups and will begin implementation soon.
-If you're already concerned about permission you could filter out writes by unknown public keys in your node for example.
+All data can currently be edited and deleted by everyone.
+In our upcoming funding period we will be focussing on introducing a capability system to allow more fine-grained control over what permissions users have, including reading, writing and deleting data but also custom permissions which are specific to your application logic.

 ## Is p2panda decentralised or federated?